flathub-infra/gsoc/README.md

 1. Move static pages into the CMS and figure out how to handle translations of those pages
 2. Try importing app data and statistics and render those pages with data from the CMS too

+Expected outcomes: The current website can be managed via a CMS

+Skills required: Typescript, Git

 Possible mentor: @razzeee

+Difficulty: Medium

-Project size: Medium/Big
+Project size: 350 hours

 ## Beginner tutorials

 Flatpak is a relatively new technology and there are not many tutorials out there.
-We would like to have some more tutorials for beginners at https://docs.flatpak.org that explain how to use Flatpak and how to package applications for Flathub.
-It would make most sense to start with tuturials for popular languages or frameworks.
+We would like to have some more tutorials for beginners at https://docs.flatpak.org/en/latest/guides.html that explain how to use Flatpak and how to package applications for Flathub.
+It would make most sense to start with tutorials for popular languages (python, typescript etc.) or frameworks.

+Expected outcomes: More tutorials on different languages or frameworks

+Skills required: Flatpak, Markdown

 Possible mentor: @razzeee

 Difficulty: Easy

-Project size: Medium
+Project size: 90 hours